-Item 6: Acceptance of ERCOT's 2012 A-133 Department of Energy Grant Audit Report
+2013 A-133 Department of Energy Grant Audit Report

-Sean Taylor, Controller
+Sean Taylor Controller

-Finance & Audit Committee Meeting ERCOT Public July 15, 2013
+Finance & Audit Committee Meeting ERCOT Public June 9, 2014

-Acceptance of A-133 Audit Report
+Department of Energy Grant

-- In 2010, under the American Recovery and Reinvestment Act, ERCOT was awarded two grants totaling \$3.5 million to be paid over a three year period.
-In 2012, ERCOT expended more than \$500,000 under the grants.
-Therefore, ERCOT was required to undergo an audit as set forth in the Single Audit Act and OMB Circular A-133. - Section 1.4.2 of the ERCOT Protocols provides that "The ERCOT Board shall have overall audit responsibility for ERCOT.
-The ERCOT Board may fulfill audit responsibilities itself or delegate them to the ERCOT Finance and Audit (F&A) Committee.
-Upon delegation, the ERCOT F&A Committee shall make recommendations to the ERCOT Board or directly appoint an external independent certified public accounting firm or firms ("Appointed Firm") to conduct certain audits.
-For audits performed by an Appointed Firm, the ERCOT F&A Committee shall directly approve the initiation, scheduling, and reporting of such audits or make recommendations to the ERCOT Board."
+In 2010, ERCOT was awarded two grants totaling \$3.5 million to be paid over a three year period.
+In 2013, ERCOT expended more than \$500,000 under these grants.
+Therefore, ERCOT was required to undergo an audit as set forth in the Single Audit Act and OMB Circular A-133.

-Acceptance of A-133 Audit Report
+• ERCOT Protocol Requirement (§ 1.4.2)

+"For audits performed by an Appointed Firm, the ERCOT F&A Committee shall directly approve the initiation, scheduling, and reporting of such audits or make recommendations to the ERCOT Board."

+Filing

-- On November 12, 2012, the F&A Committee appointed Ernst & Young, LLP (E&Y) to perform the A-133 audit of ERCOT's Department of Energy grants for 2012. - Upon acceptance and issuance of the A-133 audit report, management will work with E&Y to file the reporting package with the Federal Clearinghouse.
+• Upon acceptance and issuance of the A-133 audit report, ERCOT staff will work with EY to file the reporting package with the Federal Clearinghouse.